linux-integrity/ima-doc/ima-concepts.rst

 as a trust anchor for IMA.

-If secure boot in the UEFI firmware is disabled (see :ref:`secure-boot-state`), keys are not loaded onto either the :ref:`dot-machine` or :ref:`dot-platform` keyring.
+If secure boot in the UEFI firmware is disabled (see :ref:`sb-state`), keys are not loaded onto either the :ref:`dot-machine` or :ref:`dot-platform` keyring.

 if :ref:`config-integrity-platform-keyring` is clear, keys are not